Are you listening?

 - Do they want to confirm their essential goodness?

-- Do they want to show the world they’re good people because they support you?
+- Show the world they’re good people because they support you?

-- Do they want to know their gift made a difference?
+- Know their gift made a difference?
 And exactly how?

-- Do they want to be left alone, except for one mailing at year?
+- Even be left alone, except for one mailing at year?

 The key, as my friends at Action Graphics note, is not to overwhelm them with questions.
 Don’t make them work.
 Especially if you’re using digital channels, a few good questions – asked throughout the year – can give you good insight.